EdJoPaTo/website-stalker-example/work/frame/de-en-products-desktop-diy-amd-aimax300-configuration-new.md

 FAQs
 ----------

+* How do I choose a fan?

+  Framework Desktop is compatible with 120mm fans.
+We have two 120mm Cooler Master fan options (customized version of Cooler Master's Mobius fans with improved start-up behavior) in the configurator operating at 2400 RPM.
+One of them is ARGB and the other one does not have lighting.
+We also have a Noctua 120mm fan (NF-A12x25 HS-PWM) operating at 2400 RPM, which does not have lighting, but provides excellent performance-to-noise efficiency and comes in Noctua's infamous brown brand colors.

 * Can I bring my own fan?

   You can bring your own standard 120mmx25mm fan for your Framework Desktop.
 If you choose the "CPU Fan Mounting Kit - 120mm (bring your own fan)" option, we will include the fan mounting kit (fan duct and 4 screws for you to install your own fan to the heatsink).
 We recommend using a 12V fan capable of \>100 m3/h airflow and \>3mm H2O static pressure, supporting a standard 4-pin CPU fan header.